 - Proving Owner Knowledge of a Dog's Viciousness

 - Does the Type of Animal Affect a Bite Injury Case?

 - Dog/Animal Bites - Resources

 Even the most well-behaved dog can go rogue and bite someone, sometimes causing serious injuries or even death.
 Since dogs and other domestic animals are the responsibility of their human handlers, you may be able to file a claim for injuries in many cases.
-To learn more about the legal implications of your situation, consider getting a free claim review from a personal injury attorney.
+To learn more about the legal implications of your situation, consider getting a free initial claim review from a personal injury attorney.